boblail/boblail.github.io/_posts/2015-05-09-about-face.markdown

 Interaction Designers at Cooper pivot from Research to Design by storyboarding **scenarios** of ideal interactions between the customer and the still-imaginary product.
 These scenarios define the customer’s needs; and those needs form the product’s vision: a statement of the problem the product is solving.

-> It is absolutely critical to define and agree upon the _what_ before we move on to the next questions: _how_ the product looks, behaves, operates, and feels. (p114)
+> It is absolutely critical to define and agree upon the _what_ before we move on to the next questions: _how_ the product looks, behaves, operates, and feels.
+> <span class="author">p114</span>

 Without that clear vision, there’s no way of testing the fitness of a design (which results in development taking a more meandering/expensive path to success). _With_ that kind of focus, however, [every team member can see how every detail of their work contributes to the customer’s success](https://medium.com/@stewart/we-dont-sell-saddles-here-4c59524d650d).

 ### Interaction Design
 Alan Cooper calls this process Interaction Design.
 It differs from Visual Design (which concerns itself less with behavior and more with brand to achieve an emotional response) and Architectural Design (which concerns itself more with the organization of code), although they are closely related.
 Interaction Design determines in large part _what_ the product does, how it makes its state and options apparent, and how it responds to users’ input.

 > Humans treat and respond to computers and other interactive products as if they were people.
-We should thus pay real attention to the “personality” projected by our digital products. (p218)
+We should thus pay real attention to the “personality” projected by our digital products.
+> <span class="author">p218</span>

 Understanding customers’ goals enables interaction designers to articulate features in customers’ terms rather than implementation terms and to put users’ needs ahead of the computer’s.
 A deep understanding of—and empathy for—them makes it easier to see what tasks are superfluous and can be eliminated, what error messages or notices are irrelevant, and what input constraints do more to serve the database than the customer.
 The result is a product with a more courteous, intelligent, and respectful “personality”: a more likable product.